Changelog

 Credential Filtering

-File Filtering.
+and File Filtering.

 Previously available in Web Filtering, this capability is now extended to provide unified category-driven enforcement across additional inspection layers.